nathan-at-least/anyhow-std/README.md

 in an error in this case.
 So these methods should only be used when code expects `Some` results, and if your code should handle `None` as a "non-error", it can simply use the [std] method.

+## API Coverage

+This crate only wraps a small subset of [std] based on what the author needs in other projects.
+If you'd like to see more [std] APIs wrapped, patches are welcome. ;-)

+The `0.1.x` version series will add APIs as they are useful and may change error context strings.
+The semantics of wrapped functions should not vary much, but might.